 Bottom line: If you live to make something creative, this may be a great outlet to market to those who don’t have the time or value an expert in this area to come up with solid recipes that will resonate with your readers.

 If you go this route, be sure to have a good contract.
-Spell out the terms, conditions, where the recipe can be published and if it is exclusive.
+Spell out the terms, conditions, where the recipe can be published, and if it is exclusive.
 Price accordingly.
 Your time is worth something.

 Perhaps you have a bunch of recipes and a brand, company, or online outlet has an interest.
-Usually they would be interested in the recipe as well as the pictures.
+Usually, they would be interested in the recipe as well as the pictures.
 Why not license your existing content?

-Now clearly, you are going to want to invest in a pretty solid contract or in an attorney when they send a contract your way, but this has potential to squeeze just a bit more profit out
+Now clearly, you are going to want to invest in a pretty solid contract or in an attorney when they send a contract your way, but this has the potential to squeeze just a bit more profit out

-Bottom line: With a good lawyer or contract you can squeeze that much more out of your existing content that you’ve already worked so hard on.
+Bottom line: With a good lawyer or contract you can squeeze that much more out of the existing content that you’ve already worked so hard on.
 However, some brands and companies are not as honest (or will straight up take advantage of you) as they should be.
 Don’t skimp on reading your contracts ever.

 I know what you are thinking, but YOU offer photography services.
-I do, however, this is not the only way to put your skill set to use.
+I do, however, this is not the only way to put your skillset to use.
 However, since food blogging is very time consuming and there are only 24 hours in a day, then some might choose to outsource this task.